-Clearance: This board is being replaced by the newer AltIMU-9 v3, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better gyroscopic accuracy and stability.
-The new v3 version pin-compatible with this original AltIMU-10, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
+Clearance: This board is being replaced by the newer AltIMU-10 v4, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better accuracy and stability from the gyroscope and barometer.
+The new v4 version is pin-compatible with this original AltIMU-10, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
 This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.

 The Pololu AltIMU-10 is a compact (1.0″ × 0.5″) board that combines ST’s LPS331AP digital barometer, L3GD20 3-axis gyroscope, and LSM303DLHC 3-axis accelerometer and 3-axis magnetometer to form an inertial measurement unit (IMU) and altimeter; we therefore recommend careful reading of the LPS331AP datasheet (453k pdf), L3GD20 datasheet (2MB pdf), and LSM303DLHC datasheet (629k pdf) before using this product.
 These sensors are great ICs, but their small packages make them difficult for the typical student or hobbyist to use.
 They also operate at voltages below 3.6 V, which can make interfacing difficult for microcontrollers operating at 5 V. The AltIMU-10 addresses these issues by incorporating additional electronics, including a voltage regulator and a level-shifting circuit, while keeping the overall size as compact as possible.
 The board ships fully populated with its SMD components, including the L3GD20, LSM303, and LPS331, as shown in the product picture.